crypto-org-chain/chain-docs/docs/wallets/ledger_desktop_wallet.md

 Please note that you may still need to input the correct **Address Index** to derive your desired Ledger wallet address.

 ## Ledger connection troubleshoot
-There are numerous reasons & possibilities why your Ledger device cannot be connected with the Crypto.org Chain Desktop Wallet (Beta) properly.
-Here are the most common checklist for you to troubleshoot the issue:
+Most ledger users are able to connect to Crypto.org Chain Desktop Wallet (Beta) efficiently, while some users may encounter connection issues.
+Below are the most common reasons that cause the connection problem between a Ledger device and the Crypto.org Chain Desktop Wallet (Beta) and a checklist that you may refer to troubleshoot the issue:
 - Use the latest version of "Crypto.org App" & "Ethereum App" on Ledger
 - Wait several seconds after the App on Ledger device is first opened
 - If you have connected the Ledger device on other applications, e.g. Ledger Live, close these applications since they could potentially occupy the Ledger connection channel